Pinhole Technique New York City and Manhattan

-Dr. Kissel is one of the top periodontists in New York because of his dedication to evolving dental care.
-He is committed to providing pain and stress free options for New York patients by incorporating the latest proven advancements in periodontology.
+Dr. Kissel is one of the top periodontists in New York City and Manhattan because of his dedication to evolving dental care.
+He is committed to providing pain and stress free options for New York City and Manhattan patients by incorporating the latest proven advancements in periodontology.
 His training in pinhole and microsurgical techniques have led to increased patient well being, faster recovery times, and more effective dental care.

 If you have receding gums, call Dr. Kissel’s NYC office at 212-702-9088 to learn more about the pinhole technique and other procedures that can help you.